Contact us today for more information!

 Warrenton, Virginia 20186

-Drum & Strum has been the leader of music education in Fauquier County for over twenty five years.
-From aspiring concert pianists to future rock & roll guitar stars, our team of talented instructors have helped thousands of musicians across the world play their very first notes and embark on a life of music.
-Our experienced educators provide private, individualized lessons on all instruments for students of all ages, beginner to advanced in all styles of music including classical, orchestral, symphonic band, rock & roll, country, pop, blues, contemporary christian, gospel, folk, bluegrass, jazz, and many more.
+Drum & Strum has been the leader of music education in Fauquier County for more than 30 years.
+From aspiring concert pianists to future rock & roll guitar stars, our team of talented instructors has helped thousands of musicians across the world play their very first notes and embark on a life of music.
+No experience?
+No problem.
+Our experienced educators provide private, individualized lessons on all instruments for students of all ages, beginner to advanced in all styles of music!

 Experience the joy of music and tap into your inner musician with one of the following instruments: